-If you don’t have much time to follow the market or you don’t have too much knowledge of financials, go SIP route.
+If you don’t have much time to follow the market or you don’t have too much knowledge of financials, go the SIP route.
 Mutual funds investment for beginners can be a tedious task and it makes no sense to wait till you learn to invest.
 Start your SIP today and keep learning.
 See this can seem a bit biased from my end, but since this is my blog, I have the luxury to do that.
 I strongly suggest investing through SIP if you are looking to invest.
-There are lots and lots of benefits which you get due to this mode of asset build up.
+There are lots and lots of benefits that you get due to this mode of asset build-up.
 Few of them which I have seen with my investments are:

-- You don’t need to screw your life to invest all you have earned in your investment and live a boring life the rest of the month/year.
+- You don’t need to screw your life to invest all you have earned in your investment and live a boring life for the rest of the month/year.
 Make a healthy investment routine, and stick to it.
-And with rest of the money, please enjoy your present life.
+And with the rest of the money, please enjoy your present life.
 The moments lost today won’t come back.
 I have been to 2 foreign trips and many short trips in India and have been able to stick to my investment schedule as well.
 I don’t earn much, I just invest first and avoid wasting money on unnecessary liabilities.

-- It helps you to take advantage of bear market.
+- It helps you to take advantage of the bear market.
 So when the next time markets crash, you aren’t sad, you are happy!
-That’s because the market regularly corrects itself, it is the intrinsic nature if this market.
+That’s because the market regularly corrects itself, it is the intrinsic nature of this market.
 But now you can take advantage of this correction since you are going to make your monthly investments anyhow.
 So, you get to buy more shares/units of your mutual funds with the same amount and lower your buying average, hence better returns.

 - You don’t have to time the market and focus on your time in the market.
 So you can invest and relax.
 Always wanted to use this quote! 😀